openfaas/golang-http-template/README.md

 ##### Go sub-modules

-For this example you will need to be using Go 1.13 or newer and Go modules, enable this via `faas-cli build --build-arg GO111MODULE=on`.

 Imagine you have a package which you want to store outside of the `handler.go` file, it's another middleware which can perform an echo of the user's input.

 ```Golang